montoyadamien/CircleCI_example/readme.md

 ## Configure CircleCI

-Get to [CircleCI](https://circleci.com/) then Log In.
-Then, you can choose your code versionning, GitHub in the case of this example.
-Then on the "Projects" part, click on "Set Up Project" on the one you want to use with CircleCI.
+- Get to [CircleCI](https://circleci.com/) then Log In.
+- Then, you can choose your code versionning, GitHub in the case of this example.
+- Next, on the "Projects" part, click on "Set Up Project" on the one you want to use with CircleCI.